The OWSD - Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World

 Launched in 2012 by The Elsevier Foundation, TWAS and OWSD, the Awards reward and encourage women working and living in developing countries in the early stages of their scientific careers.
 Awardees must have made a demonstrable impact on the research environment both at a regional and international level and have often overcome great challenges to achieve research excellence.

 A total of five Awards are given annually to five women scientists at relatively early stages in their careers (up to ten years after receiving their PhD).
 One woman is awarded for each of five regions in the developing world: Latin America and the Caribbean; East and South-East Asia and the Pacific; the Arab region; Central and South Asia; and Sub-Saharan Africa (see complete list of countries below).
-See a list of all previous awardees here.

 The award has an important impact on local research cultures.
 Previous winners say the awards have had a powerful effect, enhancing the visibility of their past work and creating new opportunities for the future.
 The awardees are powerful role models for young women who are contemplating whether to remain in an environment that is often hostile to their needs and experience.